Liberty Hill's Foundation Newsletter

 Hill

-Welcome to the winter issue of The Frontline Impact Digest—your source for stories, updates, and highlights from Liberty Hill Foundation.
-In our first issue of 2024, we’re bringing you the latest updates from our Environmental & Climate Justice and Economic & Housing Justice initiatives.
+Welcome to the Summer Issue of The Frontline Impact Digest—your source for stories, updates, and highlights from Liberty Hill Foundation.

-We’re spotlighting the work being done at the frontlines of Youth & Transformative Justice through Liberty Hill’s new Liberation Fund.
-You’ll also get the chance to read behind-the-scenes insights from Nina Revoyr, Executive Director of Ballmer Group, in our Funder Perspectives feature.
-This and so much more in this quarter’s issue!
+In this issue, we’re bringing you the latest updates from our Environmental & Climate Justice and Economic & Housing Justice initiatives and spotlighting the work being done at the frontlines of Youth & Transformative Justice through Liberty Hill’s Liberation Fund.
+You’ll also get the chance to read insights and reflections from leaders in the field of philanthropy in our Funder Perspectives segment.
+This and so much more!

 We will not rest until society provides justice and equality for all.